 In fact, brand outlets-local, as well as multinational-can, be seen concealed behind the trees.

-To visit Apgujeong Rodeo Street is one of the best things to do in Gangnam and it also one of the Gangnam’s trendy places, famous for its fashion shops including clothes, shoes and accessories.
+Visit Apgujeong Rodeo Street is one of the best things to do in Gangnam and it is also one of the Gangnam’s trendy places, famous for its fashion shops including clothes, shoes and accessories.

 The road got its reputation from the early 90s when people there used to trot alongside the street, clad in luxurious clothes and riding in foreign cars.